 e.g. Mary is aware of the cystic fibrosis but does not really talk about it or engage with it.
-Mary is unlikely to be able to describ эе to friends or teachers what CF is in any detail.
-She finds it hard to answer questions from other children but is happy for them to be aware of her CF. The Oli and Nush video can be shown when children start asking questions.
+Mary is unlikely to be able to describe to friends or teachers what CF is in any detail.
+She finds it hard to answer questions from other children but is happy for them to be aware of her CF. The 'CF: What's it all about?' video can be shown when children start asking questions.